bezda-analytics/bezda-analytics.github.io/golden-boot-v1/README.md

 You can drop rows from the beginning of the winners table by setting `rows_to_drop`.

 The `additional_player` parameters allow for adding the stats/data of an additional player for a season where the player did not win the award.
-When adding a player, make sure that the player's name and FBref id are in the `player_fbref_id` list.
+When adding a player, make sure that to add the player's name and FBref id to the `player_fbref_id` list if not already in the list.
 The player's FBref id can be found in the url of the players page on FBref.com.

 Example: